batsuev/google-closure-fabric/README.md

 `libs-google` - folder for all google libs.
 `fabfile.py` - fabric file.

-# Install/update libs/tools for your google closure project.
+# Install into your project

 First of all, we need bootstrap task for setup all required libraries.
 So, simple fabfile.py content: